Lachlan-Mayne/english-notes/Peter/Human Resources.md

 	- Lost time injury is an event that results in a fatality, permanent disability or time of one day/shift or more lost from work
 - **Disputation:**
 	- Disputes = inefficient workplace
-	- Frequent disputes mean HR
+	- Frequent disputes mean HR needs to minimise underlying causes
+	-